-These past 7 years of being a self-employed person has shown me that there was no need for that frantic scrambling at all.
+These past 7 years of being self-employed has shown me that there was no need for that frantic scrambling at all.
 The natural processes have worked in my favor after all.
-I didn't need to push so hard.
+I didn’t need to push so hard.

 There’s a whole different topic opening up here, so I’ll just leave you with this question: does your desire to publish your work often come out of genuine excitement of wanting to share your work with others, or is it the pressure of wanting to get farther in your journey, faster?

 Chilling out and giving things time to play out may in fact be the most radical thing you can do for your creativity.